debrouwere/draughtsman/README.md

 an eponymous .yml, .txt or .json file and use whatever it finds there to feed dummy data to your template.

+As an added convenience, draughtsman comes with recent versions of a couple of very common CSS and Javascript libraries: Twitter Bootstrap, jQuery and underscore.js.
+These are automagically available underneath your localhost root as `/bootstrap/bootstrap.css`, `/jquery.js` and `/underscore.js`.
+That way, you can prototype on the plane or in a coffee shop with crappy wifi.

 This application is solely intended to facilitate front-end prototyping.
 Once you or your team moves on from sketching, forget about Draughtsman and use a proper dev environment.

 It's only about a 250 lines of code.
 Take a look and adapt to your tastes.

+## An example

+You can see an example in action by cd'ing to wherever you have draughtsman installed and running `draughtsman ./test/example`.

 ## Installation